Old Port Montreal’s Best Restaurants and Attractions

 In the month of June, the greatest festival ever thought-up graces Montreal’s Old Port.
 This grandiose festival is The Great Montréal Poutinefest.
 The best chefs in Montreal emerge from their kitchens with their very own poutine creations that locals and visitors can sample, savour, and judge.
 They’ve got gastronomic poutines, extra cheesy poutines, spicy poutines–you name it!
 Vote for the best poutine and let that chef win the most prestigious prize Montreal has to offer.

-Port Symphonic
+Port Symphonies

 Pointe-à-Callière’s Port Symphonies gives musicianship a whole new meaning.
 Every year, reputable musicians are selected to create a musical composition with the horns or the sleeping cargo ships.
 Along with train whistles, drums, and other instruments, this outdoor festival is a must see!